-It’s natural to worry about your parent’s safety as they get older.
-Whilst you know they would most likely wish to remain independent for as long as possible, you may have concerns about what they would do in the event of an accident or fall if no one was there to help them.
+As your parents get older, it's natural to worry about their safety.
+Whilst you know they would like to remain independent for as long as possible, you may have concerns about what they would do in the event of an accident or fall if no one was there to help them.

-Whilst there are solutions such as personal alarms or in-home monitoring systems that could offer you both peace of mind that help is always available - bringing these solutions up with your parent can be a tricky topic of conversation.
+There are solutions such as personal alarms or in-home monitoring that could offer you both peace of mind that help is always available, but bringing up this topic with your parent could be tricky.

-Even if your parent is fiercely independent and is usually resistant to help, there are ways of broaching the topic for the most successful outcome.
+Even if your parent is fiercely independent and usually resistant to receive help, there are ways to talk to them about the benefits of having a personal alarm and making lifestyle changes that can lead to a successful outcome.

 We’ve put together a step-by-step guide to help you talk to your loved ones about the benefits of having a personal alarm and talking to elderly relatives about lifestyle changes.